angular/angular/aio/content/guide/router-reference.md

 ## Router events

 During each navigation, the `Router` emits navigation events through the `Router.events` property.
-These events range from when the navigation starts and ends to many points in between.
-The full list of navigation events is displayed in the following table.
+These events are shown in the following table.

 | Router event                                              | Details |
 |:---                                                       |:---     |